wg-perception/people/readme.rst

 groovy-devel - Most recent version for Groovy.
 Bug fixes only.

-groovy - Catkinized version for Groovy - Released as dev.
+groovy - Catkinized version for Groovy - Released as deb.

 hydro-devel - Most recent version for Hydro.
 Bug fixes and stable new features.